ghc/ghc/docs/users_guide/glasgow_exts.rst

       h :: Int
       h = foo boo

-This program will be rejected due to failing ambiguity check because GHC will not unify type variables `j` and `i`.
+This program will be rejected as ambiguous because GHC will not unify type variables `j` and `i`.

-Unlike the previous examples, it is not possible(currently) to resolve manually by using :extension:`TypeApplications` the sort of ambiguity, that occurs within a rank-n type, like `(forall i.
-(KnownNat i) => r)`.
+Unlike the previous examples, it is not currently possible to resolve the ambiguity manually by using :extension:`TypeApplications`.

 .. note::